 Dental anxiety and fear are a leading cause of poor oral health, often the result of a previous bad experience in the dentist chair.
 Dr. Sousa and the team at East Hills Dental Associates work with anxious and fearful patients to put them at ease, make them feel comfortable, and build confidence through patient education and communication.
 Dental sedation can often enable an anxious or fearful patient to receive several treatments during one visit to restore or maintain a healthy, vibrant smile.
+We use dental sedation options for patients who utilize our cosmetic, restorative, and general dentistry treatments and services.

 Enjoying optimal oral health not only gives you the confidence to smile more often but also supports your overall health and well-being in many ways.
 We welcome new patients, including those who have been avoiding the dentist chair out of fear.
 Dr. Sousa and our team work with you on an individual basis to find the solution that works best for relieving your stress and calming your fears.
 Sometimes, a thorough explanation of what your dental procedure will involve can instill confidence and help you to feel more relaxed in the dentist’s chair.